 Life Factors That Can Boost Your Social Success Quite Quickly

 Overall I think building up your social skills is a process that just takes time.
 There's not really any magic way to became extremely confident, popular, and well-adjusted overnight.
-Still, that doesn't mean there aren't periods where your prospects shoot up quite a bit in a short period.
-A lot of people who used to be socially unsuccessful can often remember one or more key factors that played a large role in turning their life around for them.
-Like they may say, "I was pretty dorky in high-school, but in Junior year I tried out for the football team on teacher s suggestion, got in, and things were better after that."
-These situations usually involve one or more of the following:
+Still, that doesn't mean there aren't periods where your prospects will shoot up quite a bit in a short period.
+A lot of people who used to be socially unsuccessful can remember one or more key factors that played a large role in turning their life around.
+Like they may say, "I was pretty dorky in high school, but in Junior year I tried out for the track team on a teacher's suggestion, got in, and things were better after that."
+These factors usually involve one or more of the following:

-- Being able to easily meet a lot of people who are open to being friends with you and having you in their social group.
+- Suddenly being able to meet a lot of people who are open to being friends with you and having you in their social group.

-- Meeting solid, likable people who you can learn better social skills from, either from just observing or them more actively taking you under their wing.
+- Meeting solid, likable people who you can learn better social skills from, either from observation and osmosis, or them more actively taking you under their wing.

 - Having the opportunity to learn skills and knowledge that will make you more interesting and enjoyable to have around.

-- Sometimes when you make changes to yourself, but they're not noticeable right away and sort of build up under the surface until the right circumstances cause them to appear all at once.
-These situations may provide those conditions.
+- Sometimes when you make changes they're not noticeable right away, and build up under the surface until the right circumstances cause them to appear all at once - Being in a situation that provides those conditions.

 Here are some life factors that can make your social progress leap forward.
-It's hard to predict what will work for each person though.
-One guy may do something and change his life, another may do the same thing and have it not work out, or even backfire on him.
 Seeking out these opportunities can do a lot to help you.
-Making good lifestyle choices plays just as important a role in getting your social act together as working on internal things like your belief systems.
+Making good lifestyle choices plays just as important a role in getting your social act together as working on internal things like your confidence and belief systems.

 Joining the right club or team